Accueil » Resources » File: applying IT263 – smoke extraction from atriums

 Some architectural projects often provide for the creation of an open space such as a courtyard or an interior street, surrounded by levels of various purposes (stores, offices, hotel rooms, etc.), which may or may not be covered.
 However, if a fire occurs in or near this space, it can lead to rapid spread of fire, smoke and hot gases.
 This technical instruction aims to establish the construction rules and the principles of smoke removal for these spaces, and applies to establishments of the first group as well as to establishments of the second group where the enclosure of stairways is required.

-This technical instruction provides solutions to meet the smoke sheltering requirement for certain configurations.
+This technical instruction proposes solutions to meet the smoke sheltering requirement for certain configurations.
 However, the constructions that do not correspond to these configurations require a particular study by the Central Security Commission after the opinion of the Departmental Consultative Commission of Security and Accessibility.

 For example, lobby hoppers and interior streets also require appropriate smoke control based on their specific configuration.
 These smoke vents must be installed after the competent safety commission has given its opinion, under the same conditions as for the volumes to which they are assimilated, without taking into account the specific architectural provisions of these volumes.
 An order of March 22, 2004 specifies that the hoppers forming a hall must be cleared of smoke in accordance with Technical Instruction No. 246.